- 4 Chome-44-19 Koenjiminami, Suginami, Tokyo

 Hikawa shrine is also quite famous for its beautiful cherry blossoms.
 The somei yoshino blossoms, whitish-pink tinged blossoms, are very beautiful and the shrine is visited by many people during cherry blossom season, usually from late March into the beginning of April.

-The shrine is also well-known as a meteorological shrine.
+The shrine is also well-known for its meteorological shrine.
 People often come to the Kisho Jinja (weather shrine) on the grounds of Hikawa Shrine to pray for good weather for important days such as wedding ceremonies or other events.
 As a part of this theme, instead of an ordinary ema (a votive picture tablet) which is usually a single slab of wood, here they are shaped like Japanese traditional wooden sandals, called geta.
 In the past children used to play a game to predict the weather by throwing the geta—if it landed up right the weather would be good, but if it landed upside down it meant bad weather.